laravel/spark-docs/upgrade.md

 ### License Upgrade Requirements

-Spark 6.0 is a paid update.
-As such, you must purchase an upgraded license in order to access the source code.
-However, if you are an existing Spark customer, you will automatically receive a 50% discount when upgrading your Spark licenses to 6.0.
+Due to the extensive modifications and improvements, Spark 6.0 is the first paid update to Spark since it was originally released in 2016.
+As such, you must purchase an upgraded license in order to access the source code. **However, if you are an existing Spark customer, you will automatically receive a 50% discount when upgrading your Spark licenses to 6.0.**

 After purchasing an upgraded license, you may join the Spark 6.0 repository from your account profile on the Spark website.